html2rss/html2rss/README.md

 ## Building a feed config

 A feed config consists of a `channel` and a `selectors` Hash.
-The possible contents of both Hashes are explained below.
+The possible contents of both hashes are explained below.
 Have a look at this minimal example first:

 ```ruby